The Singleton

 Localized: reading as if Kael is in Seattle, near the Space Needle

 Jeff's anomaly pipeline had been quiet for nine days.
-Nine days was the longest quiet stretch he had ever logged and it was unhelpful, because his SDE instincts had long since learned that production quiet was never peace — it was the interval between incidents — and the only question was whether you spent the interval sleeping or learning.
+Nine days was the longest quiet stretch he had ever logged, and it did not read as peace.
+Production quiet was the interval between incidents.
+The only open question was whether you spent the interval asleep or learning, and Jeff had learned, across fourteen years of on-call, that he was constitutionally incapable of the first option.

-He could not sleep.
-He sat in the garage at 2 a.m. with a whiteboard and told Aion to pull him cosmological data.
+So at 2 a.m. he was in the garage with a whiteboard and a cold coffee, and he told Aion to pull him cosmological data.

 "All of them."